-• Software & Control: This segment provides control and visualization software and hardware, digital twin and simulation software, and network and security infrastructure.
-It caters to industries needing advanced software solutions for process optimization, monitoring, and control.
+• The Software & Control segment includes control and visualization software and hardware digital twin simulation and information software and network and security infrastructure.

-• Lifecycle Services: This segment offers digital consulting, professional services including engineered-to-order solutions, recurring services such as cybersecurity, safety, remote monitoring, and asset management, and the Sensia joint venture.
-It targets industries seeking comprehensive support throughout the lifecycle of their automation systems.
+• The Lifecycle Services segment includes digital consulting professional services including engineered-to-order solutions recurring services including cybersecurity safety remote monitoring and asset management and the Sensia joint venture.

 Rockwell’s first‑quarter operating margin expansion to 20.7% from 17.1% signals a robust underlying productivity trajectory that has been consistent since the company launched its core cost‑cutting programs.
 The segment‑level margin lift—Intelligent Devices to 17.3%, Software & Control to 31.2%, and Lifecycle Services to 14.1%—demonstrates that the gains are not confined to a single business line but are driven by a well‑executed cross‑segment strategy that leverages high‑margin software, automation hardware, and professional services.
 This multi‑segment resilience positions Rockwell to capture upside even if one vertical experiences cyclical softness.